MeghanathMC/DevLabs/updatedPrd.md

 ## 12. Conclusion

-HackFolio represents a comprehensive solution for developers to showcase their work professionally.
+DevLabs represents a comprehensive solution for developers to showcase their work professionally.
 The platform combines project management, achievement tracking, and portfolio generation into a cohesive experience that helps developers advance their careers and connect with opportunities.

 The technical architecture is designed for scalability, security, and performance, while the user experience prioritizes simplicity and professional presentation.
-With careful execution of this PRD, HackFolio can become the go-to platform for developer portfolio management and showcase.
+With careful execution of this PRD, DevLabs can become the go-to platform for developer portfolio management and showcase.